 The first Dean & Deluca opened in 1977 in lower Manhattan – founded by two men – Giorgio DeLuca (a former history teacher and cheese shop owner) and Joel Dean (worked at the publishing company, Simon & Schuster).
 Over the years the company opened several additional locations.

 We always look for connections between the Napa Valley and Thailand (not always easy to find!).
 In late 2014 Bangkok based Pace Development Corp purchased Dean and Deluca including this St. Helena location from Napa Valley based vintner Leslie Rudd.
 They have grown the number of locations rather remarkably in a fairly short amount of time.
 Based on significant amount of time personally spent in Thailand every year (much of which is in Bangkok), we have noticed numerous Dean & Deluca cafe’s popping up ranging from at Suvarnabhumi Airport to in some of the city’s toniest shopping centers.
 They continue to develop their International presence.
-And in 2017 plans are in place to open their only other West Coast USA store, in Malibu Village, Malibu.

 For more information about the St. Helena Dean & Deluca, visit: www.deandeluca.com/sth-ca